 Steven has been unusually successful in the limited number of international piano competitions in which he participated—he is prizewinner at each of the seven international piano competitions he has entered and top prizewinner at both the Hilton Head International Piano Competition and the Artlivre International Piano Competition.
 He captured First Prize and was recipient of the Niekamp Career Grant as most outstanding pianist in French music at the Paris Conservatory.
-He also holds prizes from the New Orleans International Piano Competition and his performance at the 1999 International Liszt Competition was a sensational success that resulted in several return invitations to Holland.
-Russian piano legend and Moscow Conservatory Professor Viktor Merzhanov commented, “His performances possess the deep understanding of the contents of Liszt’s works, organic and instinctive feeling of form and outstanding virtuosity.
-The crystal-clear enunciation of each tone and the feeling of phrasal climaxes and structure are also worth mentioning.
-His pianistic art must attract more attention from concert organizers around the world.”
+His performances and recordings of works by Liszt have garnered particular attention worldwide.

-He has served as guest artist-in-residence at Paris Conservatory Summer Sessions and has been appointed to the Artist Faculty of the Amalfi Coast Music Festival in Italy, the International Institute for Young Musicians, the Adam Gyorgy Castle Academy in Budapest, and the JCoM Fest in Jakarta.
-Dr. Spooner is increasingly in demand for his engaging and energetic masterclasses at major music institutions all over the world such as the Paris Conservatory, Milan Conservatory, Liszt Academy of Music, and the Shanghai and Beijing Conservatories.
-Steven currently serves on the piano faculty at the University of Kansas and specializes in workshops and lectures on a variety of performance and pedagogical topics.
-A dedicated and caring teacher, Steven’s students have been named winners of several prizes at national and international piano competitions.
+He has served as guest artist-in-residence at Paris Conservatory Summer Sessions and has been appointed to the Artist Faculty of the Amalfi Coast Music Festival in Italy, the International Institute for Young Musicians, Musicfest Perugia, the Adam Gyorgy Castle Academy in Budapest, and the JCoM Fest in Jakarta.
+Steven is increasingly in demand for his humorous, engaging, and energetic masterclasses at major music institutions all over the world such as the Paris Conservatory, Milan Conservatory, Liszt Academy of Music, and the Shanghai and Beijing Conservatories.
+Steven currently serves on the piano faculty at the University of Kansas and specializes in workshops and lectures on fingering, aspects of style, and a variety of performance and pedagogical topics.
+A dedicated and caring teacher, Steven’s students have been named winners of several prizes at important international and national piano competitions.
 Steven Spooner is a Steinway Artist.
 Further info: www.stevenspooner.com.